Skip to content

 II.
 The Inscription

-Before the Lich can rise, you must tell it where the bodies are buried.
+Before the Lich can rise, the Codex must learn where the bodies are buried.
 Initialize the Codex to spawn the configuration templates and forge the Crypt.

 lychd init